Paul lived in Kaohsiung, Taiwan 1973-1979. He also studied Chinese Mandarin and Taiwanese at Yangmingshan near Taipei in 1984 and 1985.

-Although I had excellent teachers both at the University of Wisconsin and with the government, I was never able to get my listening and speaking and reading and writing skills above an intermediate level.
+Although I had excellent teachers both at the University of Wisconsin and with the government, I was never able to get my listening, speaking, reading, and writing skills above an intermediate level.
 The reason for this was because I was not completely immersed in learning Chinese Mandarin.
 Therefore, I could not think in Mandarin, because I had never studied the language before in an environment where I was forced to use the language to satisfy personal needs.
 The language was still foreign to me and had not been internalized as part of my life.
 I was also still lacking in cultural knowledge which is so important to get a higher understanding of a language.

 The government recognized that it was essential for me to improve my Mandarin skills to become a better translator and transcriber.
 Since I could not get the best training for this in the United States, the government nominated me for one year of language immersion training in Taiwan.

 During the early 1980s, the Chinese Mandarin immersion study for State Department Foreign Service Officers and other government employees was conducted at AIT-CLASS.
 Before 1980, the immersion study had been at the U.S. Embassy's Chinese Language and Area Studies School at Taichung, Taiwan.
 The establishment of diplomatic relations with the People's Republic of China or Communist China in December of 1978 necessitated that America break diplomatic relations with the Republic of China or Taiwan, and now represent its interests with the people on Taiwan with the formation of the American Institute in Taiwan, a private organization.